 When Baby LJ started solids I never bought much commercially prepared baby food.
 I did find having a couple of reusable pouches in the nappy bag for outings though a great option.

 Very early on I bought a brand-name ‘spinach, apple, broccoli and pea’ puree, but got annoyed when I read the ingredients list and nutritional information.
 A sensible adult would assume the most significant ingredient would be listed first in the title on the actual product packaging.
 Wrong!
-It had just 4% spinach and 70% apple, it’s no wonder he liked it!
-So many of the ‘vegetable and fruit’ purees I looked at contained mostly apple.
+It had just 4% spinach and 70% apple, it’s no wonder he liked it! 🤦🏻♀️ So many of the ‘vegetable and fruit’ purees I looked at contained mostly apple.

 And so I bought reusable pouches and started making my own purees to fill them.
 Importantly, I increased the vegetable content and reduced the apple content to about 50/50.

-I tried even less apple in this recipe once but Baby LJ wasn’t a fan .
+I tried even less apple in this recipe once but Baby LJ wasn’t a fan 😂.
 Let’s be honest, not many of us would love just a broccoli, pea and spinach puree.
 The apple definitely adds a much-needed hint of sweetness to this green vegetable combination puree.

-How to serve this green puree
+How to serve this green baby puree

-Serve for breakfast, lunch or dinner, or as dessert!
 For a while there Baby LJ wasn’t sleeping, and one of MANY suggestions was to offer two courses at lunch and dinner.
 The theory was that babies can become bored before they are full, and so by changing flavours they may continue eating until full.
-This puree was served as dessert, and my boy was a bottomless pit .
-He still didn’t sleep though
+This puree was served as dessert, and my boy was a bottomless pit 😂.
+He still didn’t sleep though 🙄.

 You might also like to add a little cooled water and turn this puree into a green smoothie for older babies and toddlers.

-If you try this Apple, Broccoli, Pea and Spinach Puree, please leave a star rating and let me know how you go in the
+If you try this Apple, Broccoli, Pea and Spinach Puree, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.

 Happy pureeing,